kweeuhree/distributed-rate-limiter/readme.md

 # 🚦Distributed Rate Limiter

 A distributed rate limiter implemented in Go using the Token Bucket algorithm and Redis for storing tokens.
-This program is designed to handle bursts of requests efficiently while ensuring atomicity and scalability.
+This program runs in a Docker container, and is designed to handle bursts of requests efficiently while ensuring atomicity and scalability.

 **Third-Party packages**

 - The `httprouter` package is used for fast and efficient routing.
 - The `alice` package is used for clear and readable middleware chaining.
-- The `godotenv` loads environment variables from a `.env` file.
 - The `go-redis` is a Redis client for Go.
 - The `toolkit` custom reusable module with logic commonly used in web development, such as logging, JSON handling, and error management.